快猫短视频

 Implanted ports (also called a port, Mediport, or port-a-cath)

 • Ports are placed under the skin.
-They are usually placed in the upper chest but can sometimes go in the arm or abdomen (belly).
+They are usually put in the upper chest or arm, but can sometimes go in the abdomen (belly) or groin depending on the patient’s anatomy or medical condition.

-• When the port is used, a nurse or other health care provider will place a needle through the skin and into the port.
+• To use a port, a nurse or other health care provider will put a special needle through the skin and into the port.
 You might hear this called “accessing” your port.
-Sometimes a numbing cream is rubbed on the skin before the needle is placed into the port.
+Sometimes, to reduce pain, a numbing cream is used on the skin covering the port before the needle is inserted.

-• The port needle is connected to tubing for treatments.
+• The port needle is connected to an IV line with treatments.

-• After the port is placed and the incision heals, and while it is not being accessed, you can bathe, shower, and swim with the port in place.
+• After the port is placed and the incision heals - and while it isn’t being accessed - you can bathe, shower, and swim.

 • Your port will be flushed before and after each use.
-If the port will not be used for a while, you may need to have it flushed occasionally to keep the line working.
+If the port won’t be used for a while, you may need to have it flushed occasionally to keep the line working.

 • Ports can stay in for months or years.